P. K. Thakur

-Pramod Kumar Thakur or P. K. Thakur (born 18 February 1958), is a retired Indian Police Service (I.P.S.) officer of Bihar state in India, currently serving as Information commissioner in the state of Bihar.
+Pramod Kumar Thakur or P. K. Thakur (born 18 February 1958), is a retired Indian Police Service (I.P.S.) officer of Bihar state in India, and he served as Information commissioner in the state of Bihar.
 He served as Director General of Police of Bihar Police from June 2014 until his retirement in February 2018.
 He belongs to the I.P.S. batch of 1980.
 He has also served as Director General (Vigilance Bureau) in Bihar.
 He was awarded with National Security Guard Disc for his outstanding work in the Central Police Organization as Inspector General (Administration).
 He was appointed on the post of Information commissioner of Bihar State Information Commission in October 2018.

 Early life and education

 Thakur was born on 18 February 1958 – a son to Bisheshwar Thakur.
 He received his early education at St. Xavier's, Hazaribagh before taking his Bachelor of Science in Chemistry from St. Stephen's College of Delhi University.
 He then went on to complete his post graduation in International Relations from JNU in Delhi.

 Thakur began his government service in the year 1980.